jeaye/color_coded/README.md

 # Clang works on OS X, but has mixed success on Linux and the BSDs
 ```

 For various compatibility reasons, color_coded will attempt to download a known version of clang.
 This may add time to your configuration process, but it offers more stability across multiple platforms.

-**NOTE:** color_coded, to my knowledge, has not been tested on Windows.
+Avoiding this is not officially supported, but documented [here](https://github.com/jeaye/color_coded#).

 **ANOTHER NOTE:** color_coded doesn't reliably support luajit.
 More informatively, [luajit doesn't reliably support being embedded in shared libraries](https://www.freelists.org/post/luajit/OSx-load-luajit-64bit-from-plugin).